 The amount you choose for a red packet is very personal and subjective, but there are practical benchmarks for the minimum gift.
 You should go no lower than your share of the dinner party cost, which might be pricey at a 5-star establishment, and no lower than the red pack you received from the same friend at your wedding.
 (Hmm, how good is your memory?)
 Some people joke about wedding invitations being like “receiving a bomb about to go off.”
 If you go, you have to spend money; and if you don’t go, you still have to spend money.
 Both ways you’re “dead.”

 There really is no maximum gift, especially if you want to financially assist the newlyweds, or if it’s a relationship investment, or you’ve know each other for life, or any one of a dozen other thoughtful reasons.

 Strive for even numbers containing 6’s, 8’s or 9’s (all auspicious) and avoid 4’s (which sound like death).
-For an entertaining discussion on numbers, colors and their symbolism, please see “Chapter 4: Sorry There Is No Chapter Four” in our book China Simplified: Language Gymnastics.
+For an entertaining discussion on numbers, colors and their symbolism, please see “Chapter 4: Sorry There Is No Chapter Four” in our book China Simplified: Language Empowerment.

 Take the time to learn the meaning of the Chinese characters on the outside of the red envelope, to ensure they match the gift occasion.
 Sign the red packet with your name and complete it with a romantic wish.
 The most popular ones are: